Table of contents

 How to Clear Siri & Dictation History on Apple Watch

-To clear your Siri history on an Apple Watch:
+How to clear Siri’s history on Apple Watch:

 How to Clear Siri & Dictation History on HomePod